patchew-project/qemu/docs/devel/memory.rst

 to be able to respond that the access should provoke a bus error rather than completing successfully; those devices can use the ->read_with_attrs() and ->write_with_attrs() callbacks instead.
+The requirement for a device's MemoryRegionOps is that at least one callback for read and one for write are provided.
+If both ->read() and ->read_with_attrs() are provided, the plain ->read() version takes precedence over the with_attrs() version.
+So does the write callback.

 In addition various constraints can be supplied to control how these callbacks are called: